 Add the vegetables to the skillet.
 Cook and stir for another minute before turning the heat off.

-Garnish: Sprinkle scallions and sesame seeds on top of the beef.
+Garnish: Sprinkle 2 tbsp scallions and 1/2 tbsp sesame seeds on top of the beef.

 Serve immediately with warm cooked rice.